pcutillas/NewWorldResourceCodex/README.md

 # New World Resource Codex

 A lightweight web-based tool for mapping resources to town locations in New World: Aeternum.
-Supports town storage limits, resource tracking, and custom organization.
+Supports town storage limits, sorting, and custom organization.

 ## Contributing